- Download our Moving to South Korea Guide (PDF)

 Work visas are usually valid for one year and should take two to four weeks to process.
 It isn't possible to change from a tourist visa to a work visa within South Korea – this must be done from an embassy or consulate in the expat's country.

 Relevant forms can be found at the South Korean Ministry of Justice's Immigration Service website.

-When the applicant applies for a visa it is important to tell their employer and the staff at the South Korean embassy whether they would like a multiple- or single-entry visa.
+When the applicant applies for a visa, it's important to tell their employer and the staff at the South Korean embassy whether they would like a multiple- or single-entry visa.

 A single-entry visa means that should an expat need to leave South Korea for a vacation or on business they will need to get a re-entry stamp from the immigration office at the airport, at a cost.
 It's also possible to change a visa from a single-entry to a multiple-entry visa after having registered for an Alien Registration Card (ARC).

 Residency card in South Korea

 A residency card, officially known as an Alien Registration Card, is required for opening a bank account, signing a lease, getting a cell phone contract and applying for a driver’s licence in South Korea.
 An ARC can be obtained from an expat's closest immigration office.

 Applicants will need their employer’s business registration number, passport photos, their passport and an application form as well as the related fees.
 Further fees are required if an applicant wants to change a single-entry visa to a multiple-entry visa.
 It is also advisable for expats to take their criminal clearance certificate and academic credentials with them to the immigration offices and requirements differ between different kinds of visas.

 Once the application form has been completed and handed to the immigration official, the applicant's fingerprints will be taken.
 They will then be handed a receipt with the date on which their passport and Alien Registration Card will be ready for collection.
 Expats will need to book an appointment online to access the immigration office.